craigbuckler/optimalworks/src/pages/article/save-development-money.md

 The best system architects will recommend cost-effective technical implementation options based on your requirements.
 Suggesting they use DatabaseX or LibraryY is a distraction at best and a costly mistake at worst.

-## "How much?" is a question for you!
+## "How much?" is a question for you

 Would you enter a car showroom and ask to buy a vehicle without revealing how much you want to spend?
 You could, but while you may be considering a Ford, the sales person is talking about a Ferrari.
 Revealing your budget saves considerable time for everyone.

 The same is true for IT projects.
 A five-page website could cost £500 or £50,000; both do much the same thing, but the more expensive version could be slicker, is faster, has more functionality, has bespoke imagery, works on more devices, can be installed, works offline, is heavily promoted, has after-sales service etc. Your budget will absolutely determine what can be achieved.